What is neutral buoyancy?

 The learning materials you need:

-PADI’s Peak Performance Buoyancy video on DVD provides an overview of the skills you’ll practice with your instructor.
-It comes with an enclosed booklet that includes a buoyancy assessment questionnaire and basic weighting guidelines – useful whenever you purchase new gear or dive in a new environment.
+PADI’s Peak Performance Buoyancy Manual includes a buoyancy assessment questionnaire and basic weighting guidelines – useful whenever you purchase new gear or dive in a new environment.
+It also provides an overview of the skills you’ll practice with your PADI Instructor.

-(This DVD is available for purchase at our dive shop so you can get it on your arrival to the dive centre)
+(This Manual is available for purchase at our dive shop so you can get it on your arrival to the dive centre)

 This course requires a minimum time duration of 1 day.